renzoarreaza/cqstat/README.md

 The data will be stored in a csv file, either with the provided name or using the default name `cqstat.csv`.
 This data can be plotted using `plotting.py`.
 This will generate one figure per network interface.

+The `dummy.sh` script can be used to create a virtual interface pair and configure veth1 with a hierarchical queueing setup.
+This was made purely for testing purposes.

 ## To Do / Known issues </br>
 - Class based measurement not working... </br>